-(a) ARTC will determine for each year the Indicative Access Charges for Coal Access Rights with the characteristics of an Indicative Service (determined in accordance with section 4.16), having regard to the System Assumptions.
+(a) ARTC will determine for each year the Indicative Access Charges for Coal Access Rights with certain the characteristics (of an Indicative Services) established in consultation with the HVCCCService (determined in accordance with section 4.16), having regard to delivery of optimal Coal Chain Capacity, given certain coal chain assumptions agreed with the HVCCC.
+Coal chain assumptions the System Assumptions.
 System Assumptions applicable to the Indicative Service will include the following:

 - (i) maximum axle load;

 - (ii) maximum speed;

 - (iii) Train length; and

 - (iv) section run times.

 - (b) There may be more than one Indicative Service and Indicative Access Charge within a Pricing Zone.
 Indicative Service assumptions and Indicative Access Charges would apply to all Segments within a Pricing Zone.
 Indicative Service assumptions and Indicative Access Charges may both vary between Pricing Zones.

-- (c) Once Indicative Access Charges for Indicative Services are finalised each calendar year in accordance with section 4.18, ARTC will publish Indicative Access Charges on its website in the following format:
+- (c) Once Indicative Access Charges for Indicative Services are finalised each calendar year in accordance with section 4.17,4.18, ARTC will publish Indicative Access Charges on its website in the following format: